cvnlab/GLMsingle/docs/source/wiki.md

 good.
 (In fact, there are very few repeats in the NSD and BOLD5000 datasets, which are the main two datasets demonstrated in the GLMsingle pre-print.)

+## Pre-processing choices

+GLMsingle should be applied to pre-processed fMRI data.
+But which types of pre-processing are suitable?
+Please review the GLMsingle manuscript for detailed information, but here we comment on some types of pre-processing that have come up in conversations with users.

+* Skull stripping / brain masking -- This is totally fine.
+In fact, one should be able to run GLMsingle even on surface-prepared data (where voxels not in gray matter are already excluded).

+* High-pass temporal filtering -- This is unnecessary.
+In terms of high-pass filtering (where low frequency time series components are removed), GLMsingle automatically includes a set of polynomials to model the baseline signal level which may drift over the course of each run.
+Thus, one does not need to high-pass filter the fMRI data in pre-processing.
+(However, if you do include it, it actually won't make a big difference, since the polynomials will essentially model the components that were removed.
+But note that this assumes that the mean of each voxel has at least been retained, since GLMsingle uses this spatial information.)

+* Low-pass temporal filtering -- This is not very typical, and also not necessary.
+The HRF timecourse and ridge regression components of GLMsingle are intended to compensate for high temporal frequency noise in the data.

+* Projecting out nuisance components -- Pipelines often remove/project-out nuisance components (e.g. motion regressors, ICA derived noise, etc.) from fMRI time series in the course of pre-processing.
+While you can do this, and GLMsingle will likely still work, this is not quite recommended.
+This is because such pre-filtering approaches risk bias.
+And, GLMsingle's approach is to attempt to learn these types of nuisance components from the data themselves, so it is a bit ironic to use both approaches simultaneously.

+* Spatial smoothing -- This is fine, if you want to do this as a pre-processing step.
+Note that you might want to consider running GLMsingle on non-smoothed data, and then decide whether to apply spatial smoothing at a later analysis step (e.g. on the single-trial betas delivered by GLMsingle).

+* Registration / spatial changes -- It is typical to register fMRI data to an atlas space, or to a subject's anatomy, and/or to correct for head displacements within and across runs from a subject.
+These types of spatial changes are all fine, and do not fundamentally interact with the issues dealt with by GLMsingle.

+* Grand intensity scaling -- Some pipelines may scale a given dataset to help normalize units across subjects and/or sessions.
+This is likely fine, as long as it is a scaling (and not an additive offset).
+(Scaling preserves percent signal change, and preserves most of the important properties of a dataset.)
+However, we would have some worry if the scaling were applied differently for different voxels/brain regions and/or differently for different runs within a session, as such aggressive normalization may corrupt signals in undesirable ways.

+## Things to watch out for when applying GLMsingle

+### Data from multiple scan sessions

+BOLD response amplitudes can change substantially across scan sessions (days) for a single individual.
+Thus, if you are applying GLMsingle to data concatenated across days, this may pose some problems (since the amplitude changes will appear to be "noise" to GLMsingle and may confuse it).
+One approach is to use the `sessionindicator` input (see below).
+Another approach is to just apply GLMsingle separately to each scan session.
+Note that this approach is effective, but does push the issue down the line: you will eventually have to decide whether and how you will want to normalize betas from different scan sessions.

+### Filenames

+If you use the input option `wantlibrary=0` to use a canonical HRF (instead of the library of HRFs), the filename that is written is still "`FITHRF`" (even though the results reflect what the user specified).
+The reason is just due to the internal code architecture (fitting with a library consisting of one HRF is still treated as "`FITHRF`").

 ## Tips on usage

 ### My experiment design is not quite synchronized with my fMRI data.

 GLMsingle requires the design matrix and the fMRI data to be synchronized at some level of granularity.
 For example, if the design matrix is specified at 1-s increments, the fMRI data need to also be prepared at 1-s increments.
 Sometimes, users have experiments where events do not occur at exactly the time points of the fMRI data.
 In order to accommodate these scenarios, one can perform some upsampling/resampling of the fMRI data and/or the design matrix in order to get the two objects to match.
+(You might find https://github.com/Charestlab/pyslicetime/blob/master/slicetime/tseriesinterp.py and/or https://github.com/cvnlab/knkutils/blob/master/timeseries/tseriesinterp.m useful for changing the sampling rate of fMRI time series data.)

 One drawback is the increase in memory and disk space if upsampling is performed.
 However, keep in mind that one could just upsample to a moderate level (e.g. 1 s) and then perform a little bit of "rounding the design matrix to the nearest TR/volume".
 Rounding might introduce fairly negligible levels of inaccuracy given the sluggishness of the HRF.